 - Digestibility: Whey isolate is the best animal-based protein powder option for those with lactose sensitivities.
 These powders are so refined that they’re nearly devoid of lactose, though those who are extremely sensitive may still prefer to avoid them.

-- Quality Control: Many of the companies in this list perform ongoing third-party testing to analyze contents for heavy metals, pesticides and herbicides, and other impurities, so you won’t have to worry about quality control when you grab one of these supplements off the shelf.
+- Quality Control and Third-Party Testing: Many of the companies in this list perform ongoing trials to analyze contents for heavy metals, pesticides and herbicides, and other impurities, so you won’t have to worry about quality control when you grab one of these supplements off the shelf.
+Additionally, we focused on whey protein isolates that carry third-party approval from recognized labs such as NSF, Informed Choice, and Labdoor.
+These stamps of approval can be a quick way to identify a whey isolate that’s free of banned substances.

 - Flavors: We like variety, so we tried to include powders that have several flavor options available.
 Each of the picks on this list has a variety of flavors.